bhosalem/SparkifyAWSDWH/README.md

 1. Run "python create_tables.py" file from command line Creates tables for building schema
 2. Run "python etl.py" from command line
    Extracts data from song data and log data files stored in S3 and loads them in respective tables in Redshift.

+**Note : Fill your Cluster details and IAM role details befoer running the scripts.**

 # Sample Analytics Queries
 ## 1. Number of times a song was heard by each user